-The El Porvenir Mineral Reserve estimate dated December 31, 2021 is reported using the 2014 CIM Definition Standards and was prepared using Deswik Stope Optimizer, mine design and scheduling software.
+The El Porvenir Mineral Reserve estimate dated December 31, 2023 were prepared using Deswik Stope Optimizer ("DSO") software, mine design and scheduling software.
 Mining methods used are C&F mining, using unconsolidated rock fill and hydraulic backfill, and SLS using unconsolidated rock fill.
 NSR values were calculated using mineral reserve metal prices, metallurgical recovery and consideration of smelter terms, including revenue from payable metals, price participation, penalties, smelter losses, transportation, treatment, refining and sales charges.
-A minimum mining width of 5.0 m was used for reserves shapes and development design and are reported inclusive of extraction losses and dilution.
-The Mineral Reserves were estimated at a NSR cut-off values ranging from US\$57.99/t to US\$60.71/t for SLS areas and US\$59.65/t to US\$62.37 for C&F areas depending on the zone.
-Mineral Reserves are estimated using average long-term metal prices of zinc: US\$2,826.35/t (US\$1.28/lb); lead: US\$2,043.95/t (US\$0.93/lb); copper: Cu: US\$7,398.47/t (US\$3.36/lb) and silver: US\$19.93/oz.
+A minimum mining width of 5.0 m for C&F mining and 4.0 m for SLS mining were used for reserves shapes and development design and are reported inclusive of extraction losses and dilution.
+Mineral Reserves were estimated at a NSR cut-off values ranging from US\$63.77/t to US\$67.04/t for SLS areas and US\$65.77/t to US\$69.04/t for C&F areas depending on the zone.
+Mineral Reserves estimates are based on average long-term metal prices of: zinc: US\$2,799.04/t (US\$1.27/lb); copper: US\$7,669.61/t (US\$3.48/lb); lead: US\$2,000.29/t (US\$0.91/lb); and silver: US\$21.17/oz.
 Metallurgical recoveries are accounted for in NSR calculations based on historical processing data and are variable as a function of head grade.
-Recoveries at LOM average head grade are 88.85% for Zn, 79.73% for Pb, 11.81% for Cu, and 63.00% for Ag.
-The current LOM plan continues to 2028.
+Recoveries at Life of Mine average head grades are 89.21% for Zn, 14.60% for Cu, 80.01% for Pb, and 77.51% for Ag.
+The current LOM plan continues to 2033.
+We continued to advance with the technical studies to optimize the integration of El Porvenir and Atacocha underground mines, and as a result of the advancements in the technical studies, we increased the overall Mineral Reserves of the Cerro Pasco Complex.